Yuri Gritsenko: Biography

 By the beginning of autumn, Gritsenko had committed 4 murders and 5 attempted murders in Zelenograd Forest Park.
 At the time, he again laid low, but on 19 October 2001, he attacked another woman, this time in the Northern Administrative Okrug of Moscow.
 Within a week, he beat three more women with a hammer.
 But soon one of the victims resisted him, snatching the hammer away and escaping her assailant.
 She then clearly described her attacker's appearance.

 On 19 November 2001, the killer was detained during another attack on a woman in Moscow's Friendship Park.
 To her help suddenly came a young man, who heard her cries.
 Gritsenko, leaving the seriously injured woman, pounced with the hammer on her saviour, but couldn't kill him.
 Anatoly Sukhov, who was a bus driver, wounded the killer and waited for the arrival of the authorities.
 During the eight months of his criminal activities, Gritsenko had committed 4 murders and 10 attempted murders of women.
 He soon admitted to his crimes.
 A forensic psychiatric examination in April 2002 found him fully sane.
 In the summer of 2002, the Moscow City Court sentenced Yuri Gritsenko to 22 years imprisonment, with the Supreme Court of Russia upholding the sentence.

+On 16 April 2026, the Russian media outlet Meduza reported that Gritensko had officially been declared dead on 25 January after being killed in Ukraine.
+This came after he had reportedly signed a contract with the Russian army in September 2023 to fight in Ukraine for the remainder of the war, just one month before he was due to be released, in order to save money for life after his release.
+Gritensko was initially assigned to a Storm Z unit but because of health problems, he was later transferred to a medical evacuation platoon.